jgrassler/talks/monasca-onboarding/src/main.md

 ## Monasca Metrics API

-The Monasca metrics API is the center piece of Monasca.
+The Monasca metrics API is the central piece of Monasca.
 It receives metrics from agents, makes these metrics available to clients and is used for defining alarms and thresholds.